 How do you know you’re doing a good job as a dad?
-Suzy Darke of Under the green fig tree lists 21 signs that you’re a great father figure.
+Parent and blogger Suzy Darke lists 21 signs that you’re a great father figure.

 Whether you’re a dad, stepdad, uncle, or role model for a child or young adult you care about, here’s confirmation you’re doing the best for your loved ones.

 1. Your kids are kind.
 From giving up their train seat to letting someone out at a busy junction, your children nearly always do the right thing.
 They learned it by watching you.